bg-blog-articles

 How Long Do SSL Certificates Last?

-SSL certificates last for one year before you need to renew them.
+SSL certificates last 200 days before you need to renew them.
 This period, also known as the TLS certificate validity period, is the optimal lifespan set by Certificate Authorities after careful considerations in line with current security threats.

 SSL certificate validity periods used to be longer (up to five years when SSL certs first emerged), but changes in industry practices have gradually reduced them to enhance security.
 A shorter validity allows CAs to swiftly replace compromised certificates, reducing the risk of prolonged vulnerabilities like man-in-the-middle attacks.